nairdua/uninet-technical-test/README.md

 # Technical Test

-This is also available on `https://resplendent-zuccutto-0119ef.netlify.app/`
+This is also available [here](https://resplendent-zuccutto-0119ef.netlify.app/)

 Technical test for Uninet FE developer position.
 It's a mock dashboard named Simpledash with the following features: